National Intelligence and Security Agency (Somalia): Abduction of Ikran Tahlil Farah

 On 26 June 2021, NISA employee Ikran Tahlil Farah was abducted close to her home in Abdulaziz district of Mogadishu.
-NISA published a statement on 2 September, 2021 claiming that Ikran had been handed to Al Shabaab, who it claimed had then killed her, but Al Shabaab denied any involvement.
-Prime Minister Roble asked Director Gerneral of NISA, Fahad Yasin to submit a report on Ikran's death.
+NISA published a statement on 2 September 2021 claiming that Ikran had been handed to Al Shabaab, who it claimed had then killed her, but Al Shabaab denied any involvement.
+Prime Minister Roble asked Director General of NISA, Fahad Yasin to submit a report on Ikran's death.
 Roble suspended Yasin due to his failure to submit the report, replacing him with Lt.Gen.
 Bashir Mohamed Jama, but the decision was overturned by President Mohamed on the grounds of it being unconstitutional.
-Roble accused Mohamed of “obstructing effective investigation of Ikran’s case”.
-Somalia's international partners called for a 'credible investigation of Ikran’s disappearance'.
+Roble accused Mohamed of "obstructing effective investigation of Ikran's case".
+Somalia's international partners called for a 'credible investigation of Ikran's disappearance'.
 Ikran's mother, Qali Mohamud Gahaad filed charges at the military court, against Fahad Yasin, Abdullahi Kulane, Abdikani Wadna-Qabad and Yasin Faray in relation to the disappearance of her daughter.

 On 8 September 2021, Villa Somalia announced that Fahad Yasin had resigned as head of NISA, however subsequently Mohamed appointed him as his National Security Advisor appointing Yasin Abdullahi as head of NISA.
 However, Roble had re-appointed Bashir Mohamed Jama to the position.
-The new administration has yet to mention this.